WymanLyu/WYNullView/README.md

 }
 ```

-* You will be able to fully customize the content and appearance of the empty states for your application:
+* You will be able to fully customize the content and appearance of the empty states for your application

 ```objc
 if (showNullView) { // 无数据，empty data -》 show nullview